 Contact us to learn what we are preparing for launch or if you have an idea or an opportunity that we can help you pursue.
 Our goal is to work with you to build self-sustaining initiatives that make an impact today and tomorrow.

 Research & report critical issues facing Michigan's health care workforce.

 Develop innovative, effective and sustainable products & services.

 The Michigan Health Council has a seven-decade track record of developing sustainable programming for health care employers, educators, and professionals.

 Our latest successes include developing a cooperative partnership across five organizations – two universities, two non-profits, and state government – to research and disseminate interprofessional education and practice models.
-We also recently helped Michigan win close to $3 million to pilot team care and education in Detroit, Grand Rapids, and Flint.
+We also helped Michigan win close to $3 million to pilot team care and education in Detroit, Grand Rapids, and Flint.

 Other successes include improving clinical rotation matching systems, encouraging interprofessional education leadership, and convening stakeholders across sectors around common challenges.

 Please contact us if you have an idea or an opportunity that we can help you pursue.